How to Get Into Cornell: Admissions Data and Strategies

 In the next round of review, admissions officers look the rigor of an applicant’s high school coursework and carefully read their supplemental essay about their interest in studying a given discipline at Cornell (more on this later).
 They also want to see evidence of a desire to become passionately committed to the Cornell student community.
 This can best be demonstrated through extracurricular activities, essays, and recommendation letters.

 Cornell is not going to be impressed that you filled the ten spaces on the Common App Activity List; they are looking for genuine excellence in one or more activities.
 For example, you won a prestigious national physics competition, you are one of the top violinists in the United States, you published original scientific research, or were the president of a service organization that made a monumental impact.
 It definitely helps if you are recruited as an athlete to join one of Big Red’s 36 Division I sports teams.
-Approximately 7% of incoming students are designated as “recruited athletes.”
+In the Class of 2024, 6.5% of incoming students are designated as “recruited athletes.”

 In sum, there are eight factors that Cornell ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, standardized test scores, the essay, recommendations, extracurricular activities, talent/ability, and character/personal qualities.
 Standing out in all of these areas definitely increases your chances at gaining acceptance to this Ivy League institution.